Phylicia Rashad: Career

+1971–1983: Early work and Broadway debut

-Ayers-Allen first became known for her stage work with a string of Broadway credits, including Deena Jones in Dreamgirls (she also was Sheryl Lee Ralph's understudy until leaving the show in 1982, after being passed over as Ralph's full-time replacement).
+Ayers-Allen first became known for her roles on stage, making her Broadway debut in the Melvin Van Peebles musical Ain't Supposed to Die a Natural Death (1971).
+Throughout the decade she returned to Broadway in a string of productions playing Deena Jones in Dreamgirls (she also was Sheryl Lee Ralph's understudy until leaving the show in 1982, after being passed over as Ralph's full-time replacement).
 She played a Munchkin in The Wiz for three and a half years.
 In 1978, she released the album Josephine Superstar, a disco concept album telling the life story of Josephine Baker.
 The album was mainly written and produced by Jacques Morali and Victor Willis, Rashad's second husband and the original lead singer and lyricist of the Village People.
 She met Willis while they were both cast in The Wiz.